Skip to main content

 Importance of treatment

 It is important to receive treatment for depression when living with a co-occurring medical disorder.
-Depression affects both the brain and the body, which is why depression symptoms can make it more difficult to recover from medical illnesses.
+Depression affects (link is external)both the brain and the body, which is why depression symptoms can make it (link is external)more difficult to recover from medical illnesses.
 But depression is highly treatable.
-Fifty-four percent of adults with depression show an improvement in symptoms after taking antidepressant medication.
-Sixty-two percent of adults with depression show improvement in symptoms after receiving psychotherapy.
+Fifty-four percent of adults with depression (link is external)show an improvement in symptoms after taking antidepressant medication.
+Sixty-two percent of adults with depression (link is external)show improvement in symptoms after receiving psychotherapy.